IxDA/interaction18/content/about/team/_index.md

 aliases:
     - /about-team.html
 ---
-**All of this is possible thanks to the dedication of passionate inviduals.</strong**
+**All of this is possible thanks to the dedication of passionate inviduals.**

 Please meet a few of them: